 - 6.2.
 The responsible supervisor provides the permit to the hot worker, explaining the hot worker's obligations and responsibilities as per the Hot Work & Dust program.
-The hot worker completes Part 2 of the permit. - 6.3.
+The hot worker completes Part 2 and 5 of the permit. - 6.3.
 The responsible supervisor forwards the permit to the university Life Safety Systems group (lifesafety@ucalgary.ca)

 - 6.4.
-The Life Safety Systems group evaluates the work to be performed and implements temporary fire alarm system modifications, as required, and completes part 3 of the permit.
-The permit is then forwarded to the responsible supervisor or sent to the Emergency Management department, if further approval is required. - 6.5.
-If further approval is required, the Emergency Management department will evaluate the permit to determine any appropriate safety precautions, inspect worksites and liaise with the Calgary Fire Department, as appropriate. - 6.6.
-The responsible supervisor will provide the permit to the hot worker and inform the fire watch of the start of the hot work and the need for periodic monitoring of the worksite. - 6.7.
+The Life Safety Systems group evaluates the work to be performed and implements temporary fire alarm system modifications, as required, and completes part 3 and 4 of the permit.
+The permit is then forwarded to the responsible supervisor or sent to the Environment, Health, and Safety department, if further approval is required. - 6.5.
+If further approval is required, the Environment, Health, and Safety department will evaluate the permit to determine any appropriate safety precautions, inspect worksites and liaise with the Calgary Fire Department, as appropriate. - 6.6.
+The responsible supervisor will provide the permit to the hot worker and inform the fire watch if needed of the start of the hot work and the need for periodic monitoring of the worksite. - 6.7.
 The hot worker will post the permit at the jobsite in a location where the university community can see the permit and understand the nature of the work in their area.
-When the hot work is completed, the hot worker will notify the responsible supervisor and complete part 4 of the permit. - 6.8.
+When the hot work is completed, the hot worker will notify the responsible supervisor and complete part 5 of the permit and part 6 if designated as fire watch. - 6.8.
 The responsible supervisor will ensure the worksite is returned to the university in a satisfactory condition and will ensure the fire watch is completed as directed on the permit.
-The fire watch will complete Part 5 of the permit when the fire watch is complete. - 6.9.
-The Life Safety systems technicians will remove any fire alarm system modifications. - 6.10.
-The responsible supervisor will keep the completed hot work & dust permit as part of the project documentation records.
+The fire watch will complete Part 6 of the permit when the fire watch is complete.
+Once complete, the fire watch shall return the completed permit to the responsible supervisor. - 6.9.
+The Life Safety systems technicians will remove any fire alarm system modifications.

+The responsible supervisor will keep the completed hot work permit as part of the project documentation records.